mds1/solidity-generators/README.md

 # Solidity Array Generators

-Solidity library offering `linspace`, `arange`, and `logspace` methods to generate evenly spaced arrays.
+Solidity library offering `linspace`, `arrange`, and `logspace` methods to generate evenly spaced arrays.
 Both signed and unsigned integers are supported.

 This library was written for use in development/testing: